Most Beautiful Places In Eastern Europe

 At first, it was the city’s grandeur that caught my attention.
 St Petersburg was capital of Russia for about two hundred years and it has a number of grand palaces and great buildings to prove its imperial past.
 Many of them are open to visitors and are home to museums and operas.

 If I had to recommend only one place to visit in St Petersburg, it would be the Hermitage Museum.
-One of the largest museums in the world, is so vast that it occupies six different buildings.
+One of the largest museums in the world is so vast that it occupies six different buildings.
 The Winter Palace, once the official residence of Russian Tsars, is one of them.
-In summer it’s packed with tourists, so I recommend visiting the museum – and the city – during low season.
+In summer it’s packed with tourists, so I recommend visiting the museum – and the city – during the low season.

-On my last trip I discovered a different museum experience.
+On my last trip, I discovered a different museum experience.
 It was a modern and quirky gallery called Erarta, which shows displays the works of young, avant-garde Russian artists.
 To me, it proves the city is evolving and open to current and future tendencies.

 The vibe on the beach is pretty alternative and really friendly with everyone down to talk or have a drink or fill you in on the hikes in the area.
 The hikes include one to an incredible little waterfall with emerald green water that if you get to at the right time you can have completely to yourself.
 The other is a hike that lasts a few hours to the next bay over called Paradise Beach, which completely lives up to its name.
-We camped there on the sand and watched the sun set over the water from our tent completely undisturbed by another human for the entire time we were there.
+We camped there on the sand and watched the sunset over the water from our tent completely undisturbed by another human for the entire time we were there.

 It is such a beautiful part of Turkey and I could not say enough good things about it, if you are visiting it really should be on your list of things to do.

-With cobblestone streets, baroque style churches, street side art galleries, open air markets, green squares, busy shopping streets, fancy cars and a well-developed transportation system – Kyiv, the capital of Ukraine, has all the elements of a beautiful European capital.
+With cobblestone streets, baroque style churches, street-side art galleries, open-air markets, green squares, busy shopping streets, fancy cars and a well-developed transportation system – Kyiv, the capital of Ukraine, has all the elements of a beautiful European capital.
 Strolling through the touristy parts of the city, you’ll feel like you are in the heart of Europe.